Yes, We Have It, but It Doesn’t Work

 Uzbekistan – May 2014

-This has been a common response throughout Central Asia.
-Looking for some relief from the heat and ask in a restaurant if they have air conditioning: “Yes, we have it, but it doesn’t work.”
+This, or some variation of it, has been a common response throughout Central Asia.
+Looking for some relief from the heat, ask a restaurant if they have air conditioning: “Yes, we have it, but it doesn’t work.”
 Surprised there’s no hot water in the hotel’s shower, so you call the front desk to inquire about the hot water: “Yes, we have it, but it doesn’t work.”

-In Tashkent, we’re staying the Hotel Uzbekistan, a 17-story monolith of a hotel built in a classic Soviet style.
-It was once a grand hotel that has fallen into some disrepair, though renovations are underway, and our room is fortunately one of the few that have been renovated.
+In Tashkent, we’re staying at the Hotel Uzbekistan, a 17-story monolith of a hotel built in a classic Soviet style.
+It was once a grand hotel that had fallen into some disrepair.
+However, renovations are underway, and our room is fortunately one of the few that have been renovated.
 Its reception area is still grand and full service, so I figure this will not be a phrase we come across here.
 I am correct, though other issues arise.

-It should be noted that at the time, the largest bill in circulation is the 1000 Uzbekistani so’m note, which is worth about 25 cents in U.S. dollars.
-There is a new 5000 so’m note, worth $1.25, but they are rare.
-This means that nearly every transaction involves stacks of bills.
-If you’ve just exchanged $100 as I have, you end up with four-hundred 1000 so’m notes, which are then divided among several envelopes and assorted hiding places.
-Every meal has involved at least three currency counts: one by myself, a second count by my wife, and one last count by the waiter or waitress.
+It should be noted that at the time, the largest bill in circulation was the 1000 Uzbekistani so’m note, which is worth about 25 cents in US dollars.
+There was a new 5000 so’m note, worth $1.25, but they were rare.
+This meant that nearly every transaction involved stacks of bills.
+Suppose you’ve just exchanged $100 as I have.
+In that case, you end up with four hundred 1000 so’m notes, which are then divided among several envelopes and assorted hiding places.
+Every meal has involved at least three currency counts: one by me, one by my wife, and one by the waiter or waitress.

 The front of the hotel is lined with taxi drivers who don’t seem to want to go anywhere.
-Give them a destination and they either tell you they don’t go there or quote an extortionate price and don’t seem too upset when you turn them down.
+Give them a destination, and they either tell you they don’t go there or quote an extortionate price and don’t seem too upset when you turn them down.
 This situation is not unique to the hotel.
-When trying to return from an outing to a distant madrasa, not one taxi stops for us as we try to flag them from the street.
-Fortunately, a local pulls over and asks where we’re headed and quotes a reasonable price back to our hotel.
+When returning from an outing to a distant madrasa, no taxi stops for us as we try to flag one down on the street.
+Fortunately, a local pulls over, asks where we’re headed, and quotes a reasonable price back to our hotel.

 Back to Travel Tales | Asia